tbonnair/academic-online-cv/content/publication/shape-and-connectivity-of-groups-and-clusters-effect-of-the-dynamical-state-and-accretion-history/index.md

   accretion and merging.
 In contrast, late-formed unrelaxed objects are highly anisotropic with strong connectivities and ellipticities.
-These groups and clusters are in their formation phase and must be strongly affected by the infalling of materials from filaments.</p>
+These groups and clusters are in their formation phase and must be strongly affected by the infalling of materials from filaments.
 draft: false
 url_pdf: https://arxiv.org/abs/2101.04686
 title: "Shape and connectivity of groups and clusters: Effect of the dynamical